Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 fig
 ```

-However, it seems to be not easy to find two nice angle to take screenshots of the above interactive 3-d plot in order to show in the **ZI-LPCM-MFM** paper, because the three inferred groups in the above plot lie along the vertical axis.
+However, it seems to be not easy to find two nice angle to take screenshots of the above interactive 3-d plot in order to show in the **ZIP-LPCM** paper, because the three inferred groups in the above plot lie along the vertical axis.
 Considering the fact that our model is invariant under any rotation or translation applied on the latent positions, we propose to apply Procrutes transformation on the $\hat{\boldsymbol{U}}$ to make the three inferred groups lie down along the horizontal plane, i.e., move the latent positions from "portrait" to "landscape":

 ``` r